Hidden Mexico Tour: El Tajin to Cantona to Guanajuato

 Day 7Cacaxtla, Xochitecatl

-Nearby Xochitecatl, unlike other contemporary sites, appears to have been a purely ceremonial center for a population dispersed through the surrounding countryside rather than the center of an urban area.
-The major architecture dates to the Middle Preclassic Period (1000–400 BC), but occupation continued, with one major interruption, until the Late Classic, when the site was abandoned.
+Nearby Xochitecatl, unlike other contemporary sites, appears to have been a purely ceremonial center for a population dispersed throughout the surrounding countryside rather than concentrated within the center of an urban area.
+Most of the architecture dates to the Middle Preclassic Period (1000–400 BC), but occupation continued, with one major interruption, until the Late Classic, when the site was abandoned.

 Continue to Querétaro and overnight for two nights at the Meson de Santa Rosa.
 (B/L/D)